 15 Alternatives to Mailinator

-Ever try to register for a new website?
-The first thing they ask you for is your email address.
-Every website out there seems to want your email address for something, and we know what that something is!
-They want to send you ads, offers, newsletters, and fifty other things that you may or may not want.
 Some people create a special junkmail e-mail address and use it for all their website registrations, but other people prefer to take a more devious approach by using Mailinator, a reliable provider of temporary email addresses to use however you like.
 With Mailinator, you get a temporary email address, use it for the registration process or other purpose, and then laugh knowing that you’ll never hear from the website again.
 Unfortunately, some service providers and retailers occasionally get wise and block certain domains.
 Mailinator is one of the most popular and widely-used temporary address sites, and so its domains often get blocked.
 If your current Mailinator domain is not being accepted when you’re trying to register for something, you do have options.
 I’ve researched 15 alternatives to Mailinator that provide much the same service.
 In this article, I’ll review each one and tell you about their quirks and features.

 1. Guerrilla Mail